tctien342/react-native-atomic-style/README.md

 ```

 #### Support breaks point
-> Your change override or add breakpoint by use `useOverrideBuilder` and pick `overrideBreakpoint`
+> Your override or add breakpoint by use `useOverrideBuilder` and pick `overrideBreakpoint`

 ```ts
 const breakpoint = {